Radiata Stories: Reception

 Radiata Stories was highly anticipated in Japan receiving the "Game Awards Future" by the Computer Entertainment Supplier's Association in 2004 which is awarded to games that are "expected to be major hits".
 It was the 12th most pre-ordered game the week of November 17, 2004.
 According to Famitsu, it was the 20th most wanted game in early October but had jumped up to the 3rd most wanted the week before its release.

 A Japanese reviewer noted that the game had humorous dialogue but a simple battle system which made it suitable for beginners.
 The game sold well in Japan where it debuted as the top-selling game for two weeks, selling 152,000 copies, 54% of the ordered shipment, the day it debuted.
 It was the 11th best selling game the first half of 2005 and the 37th best-selling game in Japan in 2005 overall selling 10,000 more copies than Devil May Cry 3 and selling about 294,000 copies overall in Japan.

-During an interview, Roppyaku Tsurumi of SCEJ said most Japanese RPG character designs were cookie-cutter and indistinct noting "Even when I look at the characters in Radiata Stories, it just looks like the other games" but he had no problems distinguishing manga characters.
+During an interview, Roppyaku Tsurumi of SCEJ said most Japanese RPG character designs were cookie-cutter and indistinct noting "even when I look at the characters in Radiata Stories, it just looks like the other games" but he had no problems distinguishing manga characters.

 The North American reception to Radiata Stories was lukewarm.
 Radiata Stories was the top rental on GameFly the week of its debut. and debuted at the 20 most profitable game for September.
 Overall, it sold about 119,000 copies outside Japan total for the month of September.
 Mainstream reviewers enjoyed the game overall stating that, while not ground-breaking, the game was simple, whimsical, and entertaining.

 Radiata Stories was awarded "Game of the Month" in Game Informer in October 2005.
 Jack Russell placed No. 6 on Game Informer's "Top 10 Heroes of 2005" list and Radiata Stories was in "The Top 50 Games of 2005" in the January 2006 issue of Game Informer and in "The Top 12 Games of 2005" by Games Radar.
-It was nominated for "Role Playing Game of the Year" during the 9th Annual Interactive Achievement Awards held by The Academy of Interactive Arts and Sciences.
+It was nominated for "Role-Playing Game of the Year" during the 9th Annual Interactive Achievement Awards held by the Academy of Interactive Arts & Sciences.
 It was also nominated for Best Role Playing Game of 2005 by 1UP.com.